ShariqR/Game-EngineAssignment1/README.md

 Note: Build was too large and had issues uploading external files, we created a google drive link with the build, project management proof, videos and the UML Diagrams: https://drive.google.com/drive/u/2/folders/1_8kGrMKSFXldYEt8FeignGcqZ7RUD1r4

 Ethan Mesina (100818647)
-- Role: Created AudioManager, FireCommand, DashCommand, BulletFactory + UML Diagrams & Explanations
+- Role: Created AudioManager, FireCommand, DashCommand, BulletFactory + UML Diagrams & Explanations + Player Controller (Firing, Dashing, Sound Effects)

 Shariq Ravikumar (100752332)
-- Role: Created MainMenuManager, LoadSceneCommand, Attempted SpeedBoostFactory + Pseudocode & Explanations
+- Role: Created MainMenuManager, LoadSceneCommand, Attempted SpeedBoostFactory (Removed) + Pseudocode & Explanations + Player Controller (Player movement Functionality)

 Samuel Fabra (100789656)
-- Role: Created Observers, Game Manager, CollectibleFactory + UML Diagrams & Explanations
+- Role: Created Observers, Game Manager, CollectibleFactory + UML Diagrams & Explanations + Player Controller (Collectables)

 Interactive Media Scenario:
 The Interactive Media Scenario we have created is a 2D SideScroller in Unity.
 The purpose of the scenario is to create a prototype that satisfies the requirements in Assignment 1.
 In this game, you as the player (a white square) are able to jump, fire different types of bullets, collect pickups to gain score or health, and take damage from objects on the ground.
 The user must pick up points in order to receive an achievement.
 Eventually, there will be enemies the player must fight while collecting points in order to complete the level.